hwangse/Where-am-ii/README.md

 # Where-am-i
-#### [Where am I](https://where-am-i-d80b4.web.app/) is a personal website.
+#### [Where am I](https://where-am-i.ml/) is a personal website.
-> This web page functions as a travel album.
+> The web page functions as a photo album. <br>
-> The title "Where am I?" means "Which country I am?" from my past point of view.
+> The title `"Where am I?"` means "Which country I visited?" from the past point of view.
-> The website is made up of five pages and you can see the main image by clicking on the logo "Where am I?".
+> The website is made up of five pages in one scroll.
+> You can see the main image changing(day to night) by hovering the mouse on it.
+> Have a joyful time at my website.
+Thank you! 😸

 <sup>ⓒ copyright of all images and logos are belongs to me.</sup>
 <br>